Identifying Systems with Symmetries using Equivariant Autoregressive Reservoir Computers: Approximate Transition Map Identification

-\end{cor} \begin{pf} This is can be verified by applying the operation $\mathrm{vec}$ to both sides of \eqref{eq:evol_matrix_eq}, and is a consequence of linear space bases properties and the definition of the operation $\mathrm{vec}$, as it can be seen from its definition of this operation that the operation $\mathrm{vec}$ is linear.
-This completes the proof. \end{pf}
+\begin{proof} This is can be verified by applying the operation $\mathrm{vec}$ to both sides of \eqref{eq:evol_matrix_eq}, and is a consequence of linear space bases properties and the definition of the operation $\mathrm{vec}$, as it can be seen from its definition that the operation $\mathrm{vec}$ is linear.
+This completes the proof. \end{proof}